benhorgen/MonoCross_TestFlightLogger/README.md

 "string teamToken = "[your Token from TestFlight]";<br>
 "MXDevice.Log = new TestFlightLogger(teamToken, 0x10);"<br><br><br>

 TestFlight.dll created from the GitHub project 'monotouch-bindings' by @mono

+*Please note, the MonoCross.Utilities assembly must be provided by you.
+It is not included in this project.